-Now what would be that one thing that you would recommend everyone has in their kitchen and helps with their fat burning?
+Now, what would be that one thing you recommend to everyone in their kitchen that helps with their fat burning?

-What do you recommend people include in their kitchen to help with fat burning?
+What do you recommend people include in their kitchens to help burn fat?

-Nick Pineault: I will repeat myself here, but cooking oils are really important because you almost use them at every single meal.
-When you cook eggs in the morning and then you have steaks at night, you are always using them in small quantity.
+Nick Pineault: I will repeat myself here, but cooking oils are important because you almost use them at every meal.
+When you cook eggs in the morning and steaks at night, you are always using them in small quantities.

 The one thing that I suggest adding for people would be coconut oil.
-Let’s call it Virgin Coconut Oil is the one that tastes like coconut.
-Some people like it, some people hate it.
-Use it, it contains the medium chain triglycerides.
-It is basically in the form of fats that are used by your brain for immediate energy.
-It is not considered exactly like a fat in your body.
-It is more like a fat that is going to be burned really fast, that’s why it’s proven fat burning to some degree.
+Let’s call it Virgin Coconut Oil is the one which tastes like coconut.
+Some people like it, and some people hate it.
+Use it; it contains medium-chain triglycerides.
+It is basically in the form of fats that your brain can use for immediate energy.

-The one important thing when choosing your fats source for cooking is stability because you don’t want it to overcook and to over burn because you will basically do the same thing that manufacturers do with their corn oil and soy oil.
-You will burn the oil and then adding all those byproducts created that you don’t want in your body.
-Long term you want to use it in your body every single day that’s just one that is adding to your kitchen.
+The one important thing when choosing your fats source for cooking is stability.
+You don’t want it to overcook and overburn because you will do the same thing manufacturers do with their corn oil and soy oil.
+You will burn the oil and then add all those byproducts created that you don’t want in your body.
+Long-term, you want to use it in your body every single day.
+That’s just one that is adding to your kitchen.

 Rick Kaselj: Awesome.
-We come to the end of this interview, any last minute tips or things that you want to leave with the readers, listeners and viewers?
+We come to the end of this interview, any last-minute tips or things you want to leave with the readers, listeners, and viewers?

 What to do about BPA in cans of vegetables and fruit?

 Nick Pineault: Yes, sure.
-Maybe just a second tip really quick is people are really afraid of BPA in cans.
 A lot of people buy beans and lentils in cans.
-Even me I find myself buying them because they are really handy.
+Even I find myself buying them because they are really handy.
+Maybe just a second tip quick people are really afraid of BPA in cans.

-That being said, people are having a hard time digesting them, the beans and lentils, because usually these are really hard to digest unless you soak them overnight and then you boil them.
-It is because it contains some toxins that are really hard to digest.
+So people have a hard time digesting the beans and lentils because usually, these are hard to digest unless you soak them overnight and then boil them.
+It is because it contains some toxins that are hard to digest.

-Even in India they soak and boil all their beans and lentils before making them into soups and stuff like that.
-When you use the bean and boil it right with no soaking at all you end up having digestive problems.
+Even in India, they soak and boil all their beans and lentils before making them into soups.
+You have digestive problems when you use the bean and boil it right with no soaking.

-That’s one thing that is really interesting because they are a really cheap protein source.
-Most people they add beans in their diet and then they have all those funny jokes around them obviously because it gives you bloating and all the other side effects.
-So that’s one little tip to take home that I thought about on the truth about fat burning foods.
+That’s one interesting thing because they are a cheap protein source.
+Most people add beans to their diet, and then they have all those funny jokes around them, obviously because it gives you bloating and all the other side effects.
+So that’s one little tip to take home that I thought about on the truth about fat-burning foods.

 Where can people get more information about Nick?

 Nick Pineault: Two things.
-If you want to know about the latest product that I have just released that has reached 10 thousand sales as of this week.
-We have reached a lot of people with this product and I am really proud of what we have done so far.
+If you want to know about the latest product I have just released that has reached 10 thousand sales this week.
 It’s the Truth About Fat Burning Foods.
+We have reached many people with this product, and I am proud of what we have done.

-In the book I talked about all of those things like olive oil, coconut oil, and basically going in depth in each and every of these ingredients but also drinks and supplements and basically reveal all the research I have been doing for a couple of years now.
+In the book, I talked about all those things, like olive oil and coconut oil, went in-depth into each of these ingredients and drinks and supplements, and revealed all the research I have been doing for a couple of years.

-If you want to follow me on a constant basis, just head on to NickPineault.com.
-I am sure Rick will have a blog or a link somewhere or just look me up on Google and you will eventually find me.
-I’ve got a lot of stuff every week like nutrition tips, fat loss, and also answers to your eating better and smart choices.
+Suppose you want to follow me constantly.
+Head on to NickPineault.com.
+I am sure Rick will have a blog or a link, or just look me up on Google, and you will eventually find me.
+I’ve got a lot of stuff every week, like nutrition tips, fat loss, and answers to your eating better and smart choices.

-Rick Kaselj: Thank you very much Nick.
-And thank you exercisesforinjuries.com readers, listeners, and viewers.
-Thank you very much for joining me on this interview.
+Rick Kaselj: Thank you very much, Nick.
+Thank you very much for joining me for this interview.
+And thank you, exercisesforinjuries.com readers, listeners, and viewers.

 Second thing if you are watching this on YouTube, head up above and hit subscribe and what that will do is you will end up getting videos like this and interviews like this every couple of days from me.

-Lastly, head down below and let Nick and I know what you think about this interview.
-Hit LIKE or leave us a comment and question and Nick and I will get back to you.
+Lastly, head down below and let Nick and me know your thoughts about this interview.
+Hit LIKE or leave us a comment and question, and Nick and I will get back to you.